digitalocean/marketplace-kubernetes/CONTRIBUTING.md

 ```

 Note, for this example to work, you would need to have `kubectl` installed and configured to talk to a Kubernetes cluster.

+## Updating your application
+* Test by running deploy-local.sh
+* Integration tests added with instructions on how to run (if applicable)